heroisaprinciple/sleepApneaDetection/README.md

 The README.md contains all the necessary instructions.
 Please, don't forget to create your own venv.

-### 8. Login to AWS as admin to view the uploaded recorded segment (S3 bucket is private for now)
+### 8. Login to AWS as admin to view the uploaded recorded segment (apnearecordings is private for now)
 In order to access it, your root account should transfer you the admin credentials.
 Those must be saved as env variables on OS and never exposed in code.
 All recordings will be saved under <i>apnearecordings/PATIENT_ID/YY/MM/DD/H/M/S</i> prefix.